arthur-paradizi/oc_calculator/README.md

 # GTNH Batch Size Calculator

 ## Overview
-The **GTNH Batch Size Calculator** is a Python script designed to calculate optimal batch sizes and overclocking performance for a GregTech New Horizons (GTNH) industrial setup.
-It provides insights into item throughput based on specific machine and recipe parameters and visualizes the performance via a graph.
+The **GTNH Batch Size Calculator** is a Python script designed to calculate optimal batch sizes and overclocking performance for Gregtech machines, currently it includes extra code to support EBF/Volcanus custom heat calculations as well, it generates a graph that plots items per second processed in relation to batch size of the craft, it also outputs to console what the ideal batch size would be when using batch mode.

-## Features
-- **Batch Throughput Calculation**: Calculates items processed per second for varying batch sizes.
-- **Overclocking Analysis**: Considers overclocking constraints and recipe-specific parameters.
-- **Visualization**: Generates a graph showing performance trends for batch sizes.

 ## How to Use
-The script is executed as a standalone program.
-It calculates throughput based on customizable variables and generates a graph displaying the results.

-### Key Script Functions
-1. `oc_calculator(batch_size)`
-   - Calculates items per second based on the given batch size and system parameters.
-2. `oc_graph()`
-   - Plots a graph showing items per second for batch sizes ranging from 1 to 10.
+Edit the variables listed below and just run the script

 ---